- September 7, 2017

 "A Robot Named Fight" is a procedurally-generated metroidvania roguelike where you explore a different labyrinth each playthrough, acquiring randomized power-ups to traverse obstacles and delve deeper into a meat-infested robot city.
 The game features permanent death and a rich narrative conveyed through gameplay and environmental hints, as you fight your way through hordes of meat beasts and ascendancient mechanical gods.
 This solo-developed game is a tribute to retro classics like Super Metroid and Contra, with modern indie influences like The Binding of Isaac.

-The gameplay of "A Robot Named Fight" is a blend of classic Metroid-style exploration and roguelike mechanics, offering a satisfying loop of progression and replayability.
-While many players appreciate the nostalgic feel and variety of upgrades, some criticize the controls and certain mechanics as unintuitive or frustrating, leading to mixed experiences.
-Overall, the game successfully captures the essence of Metroid while incorporating unique elements that keep players engaged, despite some rough edges.
+The gameplay of "A Robot Named Fight" is a blend of classic Metroid-style exploration and roguelike mechanics, offering a unique experience that emphasizes item progression and replayability.
+While many players appreciate the nostalgic feel and solid mechanics reminiscent of Super Metroid, some criticize the controls for being sluggish and certain gameplay elements for relying too heavily on trial and error.
+Overall, the game is praised for its addictive gameplay loop, diverse upgrades, and engaging atmosphere, though it does have some rough edges that may frustrate players.

-“Its not as punishing as other roguelikes I've played, but offering such a good gameplay loop even after 100% completion, I still want to try more.
-Its key item progression system is a unique feature I've not seen in other roguelikes that really simulates the classic Metroid loop of 'oh, I can't open this door' or 'I can't make this jump' until you come back later with a new item.”
+“Its not as punishing as other roguelikes I've played, but offering such a good gameplay loop even after 100% getting all achievements, I still would like to try more.
+Its key item progression system is a unique feature I've not seen in other roguelikes that really simulates the classic Metroid loop of 'oh I can't open this door' or 'I can't make this jump' until you come back later with a new item.”

 “The gameplay is solid and addictive.”